Hoyas history; Colorado uses 3s to dismiss Georgetown 96-73

-The Buffaloes used an early 3-point barrage to parlay their highest seeding ever at March Madness into a first-round win Saturday over one of the biggest names in the game — a 96-73 thumping of Georgetown, the program Ewing starred for in the 1980s and now coaches.
+The Buffaloes used an early 3-point barrage to parlay their highest seeding ever at March Madness into a first-round win Saturday over one of the biggest names in the game.
+It was a 96-73 thumping of Georgetown, the program Ewing starred for in the 1980s and now coaches.

+“We’re a dangerous team.
+A lot of teams can’t run with us, because there are so many skill sets we have,” Walker said.
+“It’s really hard to beat us, I believe.”

 Walker missed only one of his 10 shots on his way to a career-best 24 points, and D’Shawn Schwartz (18 points) made four of his five 3s in the first half to put Colorado into cruise control.
+McKinley Wright IV had 12 points and 13 assists.
 The Buffs made the round of 32 for only the third time since the brackets expanded to 64 teams in 1985.

-Georgetown won four games in four days earlier this month to take the Big East Tournament title and make a surprise trip to the NCAA Tournament.
-But the Hoyas finished 13-13 on the season, three weeks of which was interrupted by the COVID-19 pandemic, and they didn’t look like a .500 team at any point Saturday.
+Georgetown won four games in four days earlier this month to take the Big East Tournament title and make a surprise trip to the NCAAs.
+But the Hoyas finished 13-13 on the season, three weeks of which was interrupted by the COVID-19 pandemic, and they didn’t look like even a .500 team at any point Saturday.

+“We didn’t bring our ‘A’ game,” Ewing said.
+“Both offensively and defensively, things we were doing great in the Big East Tournament we didn’t do well today.”

-The 7-foot Ewing did what he could — stalking the sideline in khakis and light-blue tennis shoes, pulling down the mask and shouting instructions while the game, and the season, slipped away.
+The big 7-footer did what he could — stalking the sideline in khakis and light-blue tennis shoes, pulling down the mask and shouting instructions while the game, and the season, slipped away.

 But one of college basketball’s most dominating presences in the ‘80s could not make any shots — Georgetown went 30% from the floor in the first half and big man Qudus Wahab (7 for 12 for 20 points) was the only player with any sort of touch.
 And Ewing’s team could not defend the perimeter, which is where Colorado went crazy.

+“I thought surely after the first few, they’d get a hand up,” Walker said.
+“But I kept finding myself open.”

-Walker, the freshman from California, made four of his 3s in the first half to help CU open a double-digit lead.
+The freshman from California made four of his 3s in the first half to help CU open a double-digit lead.
 At the end of the half, Schwartz made three straight 3s to help the Buffs double up (plus one) on Georgetown — 47-23 — heading into the locker room.

 And now, people might starting seeing CU’s pedigree in a different light.